brtz/chef-codebox/README.md

 PLEASE BE AWARE!
 This cookbook will not create the user you specify there.
 The user has to exist on the targeted machine!
 In the author's humble opinion everyone uses his own user provisioning implementation.
-This will always result conflicts if it is implemented here as well.
+This will always result in conflicts if it is implemented here as well.

 Please also note that the cookbook is tested with debian wheezy only.
 If you would like to see support for other platforms open up an issue/pull request providing the author with details.